 The Expobar Brewtus IV-P is equipped with the iconic chrome-plated brass E61 Brew Group.
 An intricate thermal siphon system circulates from the boiler through the group head to maintain temperature stability and create the ideal condition for espresso extraction.
 This model has been upgraded to feature Expobar’s new brew group, which has a hollow pre-infusion chamber for better espresso extraction.
 Hot water is directed through the brew group and once it makes contact with the shower screen, it floods back up into the pre-infusion chamber before being evenly dispersed through coffee grounds.
 The Brewtus IV-P also comes with a chrome-plated brass 58mm portafilter as well as a single and a double-shot filter basket.

 We are setting up a small kiosk at a Art Gallery and i was wondering if the Expobar Brewtus IV-P would be able to handle a small cafe set up.
 We are also planning on setting up at the farmers market thats every saturday on the same street as the gallery to promote.
-Whats the volume that this...Answer on our Community →
+Whats the volume that this machine can prodocue.

 Help me decide between this and the regular IV - are there any benefits to the standard model besides the slightly lower price?
 I guess it is not quite as tall, but I have owned an Expobar Office Control and I don't trust those tiny feet.
-I ended up keeping it on a teflon cutting board so I...Answer on our Community →
+I ended up keeping it on a teflon cutting board so I could slide it to the front of our counter for refilling.

 SpecsBack to Top